Stuttgart Accelerator Program: fintogether

 Business modeling: Dr. Franceso Pisani, EY

-The Business Modeling Canvas and the Value Proposition Model are among the basic analysis tools for every young company.
-Of course, our founders know this as well.
-But even with such approaches, getting it right is not so easy.
+The business modeling canvas and the value proposition model are among the basic analysis tools for every young company.
+Of course, our founders know this too.
+But even with such approaches, getting it right is not that easy.
 Which is why Dr. Francesco Pisani from EY came to the Accelerator right at the start of the program to give a workshop on the topic.
-In an exchange with Pisani and the other start-ups, the participants worked out what their business models are.
-The goal: to quickly incorporate many different perspectives and feedback loops in order to derive concrete recommendations for action at the end.
+In discussions with Pisani and the other start-ups, the participants once again worked out the fundamentals of their business models.
+The aim was to quickly incorporate many different perspectives and feedback loops in order to derive concrete recommendations for action at the end.

 The opening of the workshop series with the topic of business modeling was a great start to the Accelerator program.
-We had another fundamental review of both our value proposition and our business model.
+We fundamentally re-examined both our value proposition and our business model.

-Low Code, No Code: Sarah and Marco Berger, The Biberei
+Low code, no code: Sarah and Marco Berger, Die Biberei

-Software development poses significant challenges for many organizations: It takes a relatively long time, it is often cost-intensive, and there is often a lack of necessary development capacity.
+Software development poses major challenges for many organizations: It takes a relatively long time, it is often cost-intensive and there is often a lack of necessary development capacity.
 Wouldn't it be nice if there was a way to develop software faster, more efficiently and, if necessary, without - or at least without extensive - programming knowledge?
-One answer to this wish is: low-code development.
+One answer to this wish is low-code development.
 Low code does not refer to the quality of the code, but to the code creation.
-The majority of code in low-code development is generated by configuration using a low-code platform.
-The proportion of manual code development is small compared to the amount of code configured, i.e. "low".
-The promise of no-code development, on the other hand, is that all code is configured and manual code generation becomes unnecessary.
-In the "Low Code, No Code" workshop with Sarah and Marco Berger from Die Biberei, startups learn how to implement projects cost-effectively without extensive IT knowledge.
+In low-code development, the majority of code is generated through configuration with the help of a low-code platform.
+The proportion of manual code development is low compared to the configured code quantity, i.e. "low".
+The promise of no-code development, on the other hand, is that all code is configured and manual code creation becomes unnecessary.
+In the "Low Code, No Code" workshop with Sarah and Marco Berger from Die Biberei, start-ups learn how to implement projects cost-effectively without extensive IT knowledge.

 Hello my friend, have you been stranded on the German edition of Startbase?
 At least your browser tells us, that you do not speak German - so maybe you would like to switch to the English edition instead?